 In response to the growing national need for expertise and competence in foreign languages, the U.S. Department of Education established the first Language Resource Centers (LRCs) at US universities in 1990.
 The Hawai‘i NFLRC was among the first three LRCs funded.

-A quarter of a century has passed since then and there are now sixteen LRCs, supported by grants under Title VI of the Higher Education Act, creating a national network of resources to promote the teaching and learning of foreign languages.
+More than a quarter of a century has passed since then and there are now sixteen LRCs, supported by grants under Title VI of the Higher Education Act, creating a national network of resources to promote the teaching and learning of foreign languages.
 Led by nationally and internationally recognized language professionals, the LRCs create language learning and teaching materials, offer professional development opportunities for teachers and instructors, and conduct research on foreign language learning.